Year 8 Spanish

 Year 8 Languages Curriculum

 In year 8 you will be studying some more complex topics in Spanish.
-You are expected to work more independently and start putting together longer pieces of written Spanish.
+You are expected to work more independently and start putting together longer pieces of written Spanish using some different verb tenses.
 You will also start completing more translation exercises and using more authentic materials in class to support your learning.

 What will you study?

 You will be building on a lot of the basic things that you learnt in year 7 and starting to extend and develop your spoken and written Spanish.
-You will cover topics on where you live, describing your house and local area, your daily routine and free time activities.
-Grammar will be more of a focus in lessons too as your start to put together more complex Spanish and you will be looking at different verb tenses in more detail.
+You will cover topics on where you live, describing your house and local area.
+You will learn how to describe what you can see and do in cities and to ask and give directions to places.
+You will also learn how to talk about your school and studies.
+Grammar will be more of a focus in lessons too as you start to put together more complex Spanish and you will be looking at different verb tenses in more detail.
 You will be expected to use grammatical structures correctly and do some translation from Spanish to English and vice versa.
+We will also study some Hispanic festivals to improve your cultural knowledge.

 Assessment takes place over the year in a range of ways.
 You will often have a quick activity in class to see how you have understood something; this might be a listening, speaking, reading or writing task.
 You will be assessed in listening, speaking, reading and writing at the end of each unit.